Welcome to the Software Testing Practice Challenge!

 - Find three defects in http://www.topcoder.com (No worries!
 We have the sample bugs logged for your reference)

-- Post the issue (defect) in the format mentioned below to this Github Repo:
+- Post the bugs in the below format to the Github repo: https://github.com/topcoder-platform/Training-Challenges/issues

 Bug Title: <Concise description of the bug>